|Title||St. George Tucker document set|

 A.L.S., 1784 July 11, Matoax [Virginia], to [Archibald] Stuart, congratulating Stuart on his recent marriage and requesting the Stuarts to visit him before he leaves to winter in Bermuda.

-Archibald Stuart, 1757-1832; Revolutionary soldier, legislator, jurist, and leader of conservative wing of Jeffersonian Democrats.
+Archibald Stuart was a revolutionary soldier, legislator, jurist, and leader of conservative wing of Jeffersonian Democrats.

 |Admin/Biographical History||John S. H. Fogg, compiler of this collection, born in Eliot, Maine.
 Graduated from Bowdoin College in 1846, earned a degree in medicine from Harvard College in 1850 and established his practice in South Boston, Massachusetts.
 While a student at Bowdoin, Dr. Fogg developed a lifelong interest in collecting autograph letters and documents, particularly those relating to the history of the United States.
 Paralyzed and confined to a wheelchair in 1873, Fogg gave undivided attention to building his magnificent collection.
 Beginning in 1875, he had completed the task by 1881.|